Hemerdon Mine: 2007–2018

 Sustained tungsten metal price rises resulted in a five-fold increase in the price of ammonium paratungstate (an intermediate product of tungsten), from around US$60 per STU in 2003, to in excess of US$240 per STU from 2006.
 This has resulted in increased tungsten mining exploration and development activities globally since 2005.

 In June 2007, ASX-listed specialty metal exploration and development company, Wolf Minerals, suspended trading of shares pending the acquisition of mineral leases.
 On 5 December 2007, trading recommenced following the public announcement of acquiring the mineral leases for the Hemerdon Mine project.
 The mineral leases were made for a period of 40 years, with the Hemerdon Mineral Trust and the Olver Trust.
 An agreement with Imerys to purchase remaining mineral rights and freehold land was also made.
 Following agreements with local landowners to acquire surface rights, Wolf Minerals renamed the project the Drakelands Mine to "recognise the local community".

 SRK Consulting were commissioned to produce a JORC-compliant resource using previous drilling data.
 This was released in March 2008.
 Subsequently, it has been updated twice by SRK Consulting to incorporate new drilling data and revised geological modelling.
 The resource of over 300,000 tonnes of tungsten metal makes Drakelands the fourth largest tungsten deposit in the world.
 In 2009, funding for a DFS (definitive feasibility study) was achieved with the support Resource Capital Funds and Traxys, completed in May 2011.
 Mining operations commenced in 2014, with first ore into the plant June 2015 and first concentrate production scheduled for September 2015.
 The project has planning permission dating back to 1986, which is valid until 2021.
 If production levels were achieved as anticipated, the mine would have been the largest tungsten concentrate producer in the world.
 A planning application was submitted to extend the pit slightly further to the southwest to further increase reserves.

 Wolf Minerals ceased trading operations on 10 October 2018, as the mine never achieved extraction or financial targets.
 Despite such losses, the site is still thought to have potential as the site retains large ore deposits and valuable infrastructure.

-2019–2022
+2019–2024

-Tungsten West plc, which floated on the London Stock Exchange's Alternative Investment Market on 21 October 2021, have taken over the mine.
-They have conducted a review starting from the basics, of what is required to fix the problems that caused Wolf Minerals to fail.
-A better understanding of the mineralogy, with associated changes to the processing stream, and aggregate sales should lead to the mine re-opening at scale in 2022.
+Tungsten West plc, which floated on the London Stock Exchange's Alternative Investment Market on 21 October 2021, took over the mine.
+A review was conducted starting from the basics, of what is required to fix the problems that caused Wolf Minerals to fail.
+A better understanding of the mineralogy, with associated changes to the processing stream, and aggregate sales lead to the mine planning to re-open at scale in 2022, although as of February 2024 the mine had only began "interim operations" and is yet to receive regulatory permission from all authorities.